keithalewis/lac/README.md

 ## Call

-Lines starting with functions that have been loaded get called with the arguments that follow.
+Lines starting with functions that have been loaded into the dictionary get called with the arguments that follow.
 Any missing arguments must be supplied on the stack.
 All arguments must have the same type specified by the signature of the function.

 ## Variables